Osmahmoud/Osmahmoud.github.io/index.md

 title: "Osama Mahmoud"
 subtitle: "Lecturer (Assistant Professor) in Data Science & Statistics"
 meta-title: "Osama Mahmoud - Statistician / Data Scientist"
-meta-description: "Statistician and R developer with a PhD in Biostatistics, a MSc and a Bachelor degrees in Applied Statistics.
-An expert in classification, clustering techniques, causal inference, statistical multilevel modelling and data analysis of public health studies"
+meta-description: "Statistician and R developer with a PhD in Bio-Statistics, a MS.c. and a BS.c. degrees in Applied Statistics.
+An expert in classification, clustering techniques, causal inference, longitudinal modelling and data analysis of public health"
 bigimg:

   - "/img/BigImg/Paris-2018.jpg" : "Eiffel Tower, Paris - 2018"